Additional Commands¶

 Bash completion is available for python package names.

-clue git diff
+clue git diff¶

-You can use clue git diff to perform an aggregated git diff command on all repositories or only repositories that are part of the active feature
+You can use clue git diff to perform an aggregated git diff command

 The clue git diff command supports two variants:

-To run the diff command only on active feature repositories, pass the --active/-a flag.
+To run the diff command only on active feature repositories, pass the

-clue status
+clue status¶

-The clue status commands prints out details about the current clue environment and details about the repositories dir and virtualenv root.
+The clue status commands prints out details about the current clue

 The output will look something like: